Can Marriage Cause Anxiety? How Relationship Conflict Affects Your Mental Health

 There are many possible things, including marital disagreements, that can contribute to your anxiety.
 Anxiety may differ in severity depending on the underlying factors that brought it on.
 In itself, anxiety is the body’s natural response to feeling threatened or endangered.
 In marriage, there can be both serious and less serious challenges that cause anxiety.
 Some of the most common causes of anxiety in marriage include:

-A bit of anxiety does not comprise a full-blown anxiety disorder, and most marriages can survive minor anxiety without consequence.
-However, all couples experience a certain level of distress and worry when marital discord interrupts an otherwise harmonious union.
-The main indicators that anxiety has blown out of proportion are if it interferes with the couple’s life and doesn’t show signs of improving.
-If symptoms are not treated, anxiety may lead to further problems with your marriage.
+A bit of anxiety does not mean you have a full-blown anxiety disorder, and most marriages can survive minor anxiety without consequence.
+However, all couples experience a certain level of distress and worry when marital discord interrupts an otherwise happy relationship.

 The Damaging Effect of Anxiety on a Couple’s Well-Being